phaserjs/phaser/README.md

 * Phaser.Loader.Parser is now Phaser.LoaderParser (also the file has renamed from Parser.js to LoaderParser.js)
 * Fixed Cache.addDefaultImage so the default image works in Canvas as well as WebGL.
 Updated to a new image (32x32 black square with green outline)
 * Extended the Loader 404 error to display the url of the file that didn't load as well as the key.
+* Change: We've removed the scrollFactor property from all Game Objects.
+Sorry, but the new Camera system doesn't work with it and it caused all kinds of issues anyway.
+We will sort out a replacement for it at a later date.
+* Change: The Camera has been completely revamped.

 * TODO: addMarker hh:mm:ss:ms